Media contact: Carole McFall, 617-824-8415, firstname.lastname@example.org

 About Emerson College

-Based in Boston, Massachusetts, opposite the historic Boston Common and in the heart of the city’s Theatre District, Emerson College educates individuals who will solve problems and change the world through engaged leadership in communication and the arts, a mission informed by liberal learning.
-The College has 3,780 undergraduates and 670 graduate students from across the United States and 50 countries.
+Located in Boston, Massachusetts, opposite the historic Boston Common and in the heart of the city’s Theatre District, Emerson College educates individuals who will solve problems and change the world through engaged leadership in communication and the arts, a mission informed by liberal learning.
+The College has 3,680 undergraduates and 670 graduate students from across the United States and 50 countries.
 Supported by state-of-the-art facilities and a renowned faculty, students participate in more than 90 student organizations and performance groups.
-Emerson is known for its experiential learning programs in Los Angeles, Washington, DC, the Netherlands, London, China, and the Czech Republic.
-The College has an active network of 32,000 alumni who hold leadership positions in communication and the arts.
-For more information, visit emerson.edu.
+Emerson is known for its study and internship programs in Los Angeles, Washington, DC, the Netherlands, London, China, and the Czech Republic.
+For more information, visit www.emerson.edu.